Last Updated on March 24, 2022 by Admin

 How does HVAC System work?

 Each component in your home may be separate, such as a radiant system combined with window air conditioning units.
 However, it is more common for integrated systems such as central heating and AC systems that use a single blower to circulate air via internal ducts in a home or with a ductless system for different rooms or zones in the house.

 The purpose of an HVAC system is more than just warming or cooling a space.
-Instead, it serves to improve indoor air quality and provide comfort for everyone inside a building.
+Instead, it improves indoor air quality and provides comfort for everyone inside a building.
 While there are several different types of HVAC systems, they all begin with the same essentials.

 First, there is a source of fresh air intake from the outside or from within the home.
 This process is called ventilation, and it happens in two different ways.
 Natural ventilation is present in most homes and refers to how air typically moves in and out through windows, doors, vents, and other openings.
 This air exchange is necessary to replenish oxygen and remove odors, carbon dioxide, and excessive moisture.

-Mechanical ventilation uses a mechanical system–the V in HVAC–to move air in and out.
+Mechanical ventilation uses an automated system–the V in HVAC–to move air in and out.
 In the past, there was plenty of natural ventilation in most homes from gaps and cracks in the construction along with opening and closing of doors.

 Next up is comfort.
 Air is either sent to be heated or sent to be cooled and have excess humidity removed.
 Once the air is clean, fresh, and comfortable, it is directed into the home.
-For central systems, this means moving through a network of ducts and registers to different rooms.
+This means moving through a network of ducts and registers to different rooms for central systems.
 For other systems, this usually means being directed right into space.

 Types of HVAC systems